ttbarnes/mean-tweets/README.md

 - Currently for v1, authentication is done with [auth0](https://auth0.com/).
 It would be great to use [Passport](http://passportjs.org/) instead.

 - Currently no e2e tests, only unit tests.

-- Ruby, grunt and grunt-cli are included as dependencies for heroku deployment.

 ## API